sealvault/sealvault/website/src/dev-docs/design/attack-tree.md

-In a hardware side-channel attack, an attacker that can take hold of a device to perform measurements during the execution of the application to recover secret keys or they can use a hardware vulnerability (eg.
+In a hardware side-channel attack, an attacker that can take hold of a device to perform measurements during the execution of the application to recover secret keys or they can use a hardware vulnerability (e.g.
 [Meltdown](https://meltdownattack.com/)) to recover secret keys from the application with their malware running on the device.